Prescription (Scots law): Short negative, or quinquennial, prescription

-Therefore, if any of the above obligations fail to be enforced within 5 years of its existence, the obligation prescribes and it becomes unenforceable.
-However, the prescriptive period 'clock' does not take into account any period in which the debtor of the obligation (ie: the person obliged to make payment) has acted fraudulently, or his words or conduct induces the creditor to make an error, to prevent enforcement.
+Therefore, if any of the above obligations fail to be enforced within five years of its existence, the obligation prescribes and it becomes unenforceable.
+However, the prescriptive period 'clock' does not take into account any period in which the debtor of the obligation (i.e. the person obliged to make payment) has acted fraudulently, or his words or conduct induces the creditor to make an error, to prevent enforcement.
 However, while most monetary obligations are covered by the five year prescriptive period, the following obligations are specifically exempt from the 5-year prescriptive period: